-^{} It was the custom of ancient times, that every warrior at a certain age, or when he became unfit for the field, fixed his arms, in the great hall, where the tribe feasted upon joyful occasions.
-He was afterwards never to appear in battle; and this stage of life was called the time of fixing of the arms.
+\ It was the custom of ancient times, that every warrior at a certain age, or when he became unfit for the field, fixed his arms, in the great hall, where the tribe feasted upon joyful occasions.
+He was afterwards never to appear in battle ; and this stage of life was called the time of fixing of the arms.
+Cairbar or Colla must fall !
+I feel the returning strength of my arm.
+My heart leaps at the sound of war."

-of his people rose.
+"The hero drew his sword.
+The gleaming blades of his people rose.
 They moved along the plain.
 Their grey hair streamed in the wind.
-Cairbar sat at the feast, in the silent plain of Lona.
+Cairbar sat at the feast in the silent plain of Lona \.
 He saw the coming of the heroes.
 He called his chiefs to war.
-Why + should I tell to Nathos, how the strife of battle grew?
-I have seen thee, in the midst of thousands, like the beam of heaven's fire: it is beautiful, but terrible; the people fall in its dreadful course.
+Why † should I tell to Nathos, how the strife of battle grew ?
+I have seen thee, in the midst of thousands, like the beam of heaven's fire : it is beautiful, but terrible; the people fall in its dreadful course.
 The spear of Colla flew.
 He remembered the battles of his youth.
 An arrow came with its sound.
 It pierced the hero's side.
-He fell on his echoing shield.
-My soul started with fear.
-I stretched my buckler over him; but my heaving breast was seen!
-Cairbar came, with his spear.
-He beheld Seláma's maid.
-Joy rose on his dark brown face.
-He stayed the lifted steel.
-He raised the tomb of Colla.
-He brought me weeping to Seláma.
-He spoke the words of love, but my soul was sad.
-I saw the shields of my fathers; the sword of car-borne Truthil.
-I saw the arms of the dead; the tear was on my cheek!
-Then thou didst come, O Nathos! and gloomy Cairbar fled.
-He fled like the ghost of the desert before the morning's beam.
-His host was not near: and feeble was his arm against thy steel!
-Why art thou sad, O Nathos? said the lovely daughter of Colla."
+He fell on his echot The poet, by an artifice, avoids the description of the battle of Lona, as it would be improper in the mouth of a woman, and could have nothing new, after the numerous descriptions, of that kind, in the rest of the poems.
+He, at the same time, gives an opportunity to Dar-thula to pass a fine compliment on her lover.

-^{} Lona, a marshy plain.
+\ Lona, a marshy plain.
 Cairbar had just provided an entertainment for his army, upon the defeat of Truthil the son of Colla, and the rest of the party of Cormac, when Colla and his aged warriors arrived to give him battle.